-The TPL program has several core elements that support the overall goals of the program.
+The TPL program has several core elements supporting the overall goals of the program.
 These elements are described below.

 - Stipend Each TPL teacher will receive a \$2,200 professional development stipend.
 This stipend will be issued at the end of the TPL season.
-Each teacher will also receive a \$353 credit to cover the costs of University of Colorado Denver course and tech fees. - Level of Effort The time committed will be approximately 160 hours.
-The level of effort includes the site-based TPL project, teacher research, lesson plan development, and immersion experiences.
-TPL teacher may spend up to 30 percent of their time experiencing BLM operations, working with the public, and learning about the work of the different divisions within BLM.
+In addition, each teacher will also receive a \$372 credit to cover the costs of University of Colorado Denver course and tech fees. - Level of Effort The time committed will be approximately 160 hours.
+The level of effort includes the site based TPL project, teacher research, and immersion experiences.
+TPL teacher may spend up to 30 percent of their time experiencing BLM operations, working with the public, and learning about the work of the different divisions within BLM. - Training All TPL teachers and their BLM site managers will attend a webinar outlining the elements of the program, including the lesson plan requirement.

-- Training All TPL teachers and their HOL site managers will attend a webinar that outlines the elements of the program, including the lesson plan requirement. - Lesson Plan Each TPL will develop at least one lesson plan for use with students in the outdoor classroom.
-The lesson plan will be reviewed by the HOL site manager for inclusion of BLM resources and accuracy of information, and by UC Denver staff for educational quality and effectiveness.
-UC Denver will provide all teachers with a rubric for the lesson plan. - Certificate of Completion Each TPL will receive a certificate of completion that can be taken back to the school district and converted into recertification points or units. - Graduate Credit All TPL teachers will participate in the on-line UC Denver graduate course Experiential Learning in the Parks.
-Tuition payments are covered under the program at no additional cost to TPL teachers. - Background Check If required to access BLM facilities and networks the hosting BLM office will pay for a basic background check for each TPL teacher. - Project Agreement Each HOL site manager and TPL teacher will outline his/her TPL program requirements on the provided Project Agreement form.
-Project agreements will be signed by the TPL teacher, HOL site manager, school administrator, and BLM field office manager.
-Additionally, per national guidance, each teacher will be signed up on a BLM Volunteer Agreement for the duration of the TPL experience. - Program Evaluation All TPL sites will participate in a program evaluation.
-A program evaluation form and instructions will be provided to all participating HOL sites.
+- Final Project Each TPL teacher will develop at least one educational project for use with students in the outdoor classroom.
+The project will be reviewed by the BLM site manager for inclusion of BLM resources and accuracy of information, and by UC Denver staff for educational quality and effectiveness.
+UC Denver will provide all teachers with a rubric for project development. - Certificate of Completion Each TPL teacher will receive a certificate of completion for the school district records and support converting into recertification points or units. - Graduate Credit All TPL teachers will participate in the on-line UC Denver graduate course Experiential Learning in the Parks.
+Tuition payments are covered under the program at no additional cost to TPL teachers. - Background Check If required to access BLM facilities and networks the hosting BLM office will pay for a basic background check for each TPL teacher. - Project Agreement Each BLM site manager and TPL teacher will outline his/her TPL program requirements on the provided Project Agreement form.
+Project agreements will be signed by the TPL teacher, BLM site manager, school administrator (optional), and BLM field office manager.
+Additionally, per national guidance, each teacher will be signed up on a BLM Volunteer Agreement for the duration of the TPL experience. - COVID-19 Each TPL teacher will follow BLM volunteer guidance and policy for COVID-19. - Program Evaluation All TPL sites will participate in a program evaluation.
+A program evaluation form and instructions will be provided to all participating TPL sites.